 As a joke, when my husband called I started answering the phone “Home Management, this is Jennifer speaking.
 How may I help you?”
 Much to my surprise, later I saw myself on his phone contacts and he had written “Home management” as the company that I worked for on his contacts list!
 As funny as that may seem, that really is a large part of what I do as a stay at home mom.
 Our family just seems to work better with me home.
 That availability and flexibility that I talked about above really helps our family to function better.

-How Much is a Stay at Home Mom Worth?
+What is the Value of a Stay at Home Mom?

 - Facilities Manager: 10.7 hrs – $17735